-The substantive legal basis depends primarily on the objective and content of the envisaged act.
-If the envisaged act pursues two aims or has two components and if one of those aims or components is identifiable as the main one, whereas the other is merely incidental, a legal act must be founded on a single substantive legal basis, namely that required by the main or predominant aim or component.
-The proposal has two main aims and components, namely the cooperation between Eurojust and Armenia in criminal matters as well as the establishing adequate safeguards with respect to the protection of privacy and other fundamental rights and freedoms of individuals for this cooperation.
+components is identifiable as the main one, whereas the other is merely incidental, a legal act must be founded on a single substantive legal basis, namely that required by the main or predominant aim or component.
+The proposal has two main aims and components, namely the cooperation between Eurojust and Lebanon in criminal matters as well as the establishing adequate safeguards with respect to the protection of privacy and other fundamental rights and freedoms of individuals for this cooperation.
 Thus, the substantive legal basis needs to be Article 16(2) and Article 85 TFEU.

-Therefore, this proposal is based on Article 16(2) and Article 85 TFEU in conjunction with Article 218(6), point (a)(v), of the Treaty on the Functioning of the European Union.
+Therefore, this proposal is based on Article 16(2) and Article 85 TFEU in conjunction with Article 218(5) TFEU.